Oxfordshire Primary Headteachers' Network

 Oxfordshire Association of Special School Headteachers (OASSH)

-The Head Teachers in OASSH work together to develop and improve opportunities, standards and provision for young people in special schools in Oxfordshire as well as to support provision in mainstream settings too.
+The Head Teachers in OASSH work together to develop and improve opportunities, standards and provision for young people in Special schools in Oxfordshire.
+OASSH is also committed to supporting the development of provision in mainstream settings and providing support to other organisations with an interest in Special education.

-OASSH exists to provide a forum for communication between the Head Teachers of the county’s special schools and academies, to facilitate the sharing of good practice and to form a collective voice to support in communications with the local authority, health services and social care.
+OASSH exists to provide a forum for communication between the Head Teachers of the county’s Special schools and Special academies, to facilitate the sharing of good practice.
+OASSH also serves to form a collective voice to support communication with the local authority, health services and social care, and influence decision making processes associated with Special education.
 Head Teachers from OASSH represent the group on boards and initiatives across the County.

 There are also some sub-groups for member schools, these include the Special School Data User Group (SSDUG) and the Deputies Group (for senior leaders).